-- FBISD has 48 students named finalists in the 2013 National Merit Scholarship Program, one of the highest percentages of National Merit Finalists among the larger area school districts.
-Also, 14 FBISD students were selected by the U.S. Department of Education as candidates for the Presidential Scholars Program, one of the nation's highest honors for high school students. - The National Association of Music Merchants Foundation selected Fort Bend ISD as one of the 2013 Best Communities for Music Education. - Based on a national Gallup Student Poll of fifth, seventh and tenth graders, 11 FBISD schools were named 2013 High Hope Schools.
+- FBISD has 66 students named finalists in the 2014 National Merit Scholarship Program, one of the highest percentages of National Merit Finalists among the larger area school districts. - The 2014 FBISD graduating seniors were offered more than \$90 million in reported academic and athletic scholarships. - The National Association of Music Merchants Foundation selected Fort Bend ISD as one of the 2014 Best Communities for Music Education.
+This is the fifth consecutive year that the District has been honored. - Based on a national Gallup Student Poll of fifth, seventh and tenth graders, 11 FBISD schools were named 2013 High Hope Schools.
 The national poll measures the amount of hope, engagement and sense of well-being that our students have.
 The schools are: Elementary Blue Ridge, Briargate, Commonwealth, Fleming, Glover, Goodman, Hunters Glen, Lakeview; and Secondary Baines, Fort Settlement, and Sartartia.
 Only 192 schools out of the 1,750 taking part in the survey received this designation.